Seancarpenter/Blog/README.md

 ### Deploy Changes

 To deploy changes, just run `update.sh` while sshed into the repo as a user with sudo privileges.
+Important to note, you'll need to move the update.sh script outside of the repository first.